 The median annual wage for animal caretakers was $26,080 in May 2020.
 3

 The median annual salary for animal trainers was $31,520 in May 2020.
 3

 Where to Begin Learning Horsemanship Skills

-Young boys and teens at Triangle Cross will be responsible for the general care of the ranch including care of livestock, and horses.
-Through this western cowboy way of life, young men learn to work hard, stick to things even when it gets tough, and to finish what they start.
-This is terrific preparation for his preparation for vocational skills.
+Young boys and teens at Triangle Cross will be responsible for the ranch’s general care, including livestock and horses.
+Through this Western cowboy way of life, young men learn to work hard, stick to things even when it gets tough, and to finish what they start.
+This is excellent preparation for his preparation for vocational skills.

-That’s why we offer young boys and teens hands-on exposure to a variety of vocational skills training such as: agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.
+That’s why we offer young boys and teens hands-on exposure to various vocational skills training such as: agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.

 Call to learn more about our program for boys, ages 10–17, in Powell, Wyoming.
 We accept young men year-round.
 Call Triangle Cross Boys Ranch and School at (307) 645-3322 today!